 Lapels are the folded flaps of fabric on the front of a jacket by the upper torso region.

 Lapels are most commonly found on men’s formal garments such as tuxedos, suits, and dinner jackets.
 Lapels can have options such as a buttonhole on the left-hand side, which is intended for men’s accessories such as a lapel blossom.

 Lapels come in three different forms, peak, notch, and shawl.

-A peak lapel has a pointed or rounded tip at the top of the lapel.
-It is considered by most professional stylist in the menswear industry to be a fashion-forward choice.
+A Peak Lapel has a pointed or rounded tip at the top of the lapel.
+It is considered by most professional stylists in the menswear industry to be a fashion-forward choice.

-A notch lapel does not have a point like a peak lapel.
+A Notch Lapel does not have a point like a peak lapel.
 Instead, it has a notch at the top.
-It is considered by most professional stylist in the menswear industry to be a traditional choice.
+It is considered by most professional stylists in the menswear industry to be a traditional choice.

 When choosing a new suit, sport jacket, tuxedo or dinner jacket, the lapel type, and width should be something to consider.
 Here are some tips that might help you make a good choice.

 WHAT GARMENTS TO PAIR WITH EACH LAPEL OPTION

 When building your suit wardrobe, the choice of your lapel depends on what you do.
 For example, if you are a white collared business professional such as an attorney, private banker or financial services professional that wears suits every day for work, then we recommend building a two-week rotation of suits.
 Out of those ten suits, we recommend that the lion share of them be in the more traditional notch lapel style.